Salvation in Christianity: Paul

 According to E.P.
-Sanders, who initiated the New Perspective on Paul, Paul saw the faithful redeemed by participation in Jesus' death and rising.
-But "Jesus' death substituted for that of others and thereby freed believers from sin and guilt," a metaphor derived from "ancient sacrificial theology," the essence of Paul's writing is not in the "legal terms" regarding the expiation of sin, but the act of "participation in Christ through dying and rising with him."
+Sanders, who initiated the New Perspective on Paul, Paul saw the faithful redeemed by participation in Jesus's death and rising.
+But "Jesus's death substituted for that of others and thereby freed believers from sin and guilt," a metaphor derived from "ancient sacrificial theology," the essence of Paul's writing is not in the "legal terms" regarding the expiation of sin, but the act of "participation in Christ through dying and rising with him."
 According to Sanders, "those who are baptized into Christ are baptized into his death, and thus they escape the power of sin [...] he died so that the believers may die with him and consequently live with him."
 James F. McGrath notes that Paul "prefers to use the language of participation.
 One died for all, so that all died (2 Corinthians 5:14).
 This is not only different from substitution, it is the opposite of it."
 By this participation in Christ's death and rising, "one receives forgiveness for past offences, is liberated from the powers of sin, and receives the Spirit."
 Paul insists that salvation is received by the grace of God; according to Sanders, this insistence is in line with Judaism of c.
 200 BCE until 200 CE, which saw God's covenant with Israel as an act of grace of God.
 Observance of the Law is needed to maintain the covenant, but the covenant is not earned by observing the Law, but by the grace of God.

 Several passages from Paul, such as Romans 3:25, are traditionally interpreted as meaning that humanity is saved by faith in Christ.
 According to Richard B. Hays, who initiated the "Pistis Christou debate," a different reading of these passages is also possible.
 The phrase pistis Christou can be translated as 'faith in Christ', that is, salvation by believing in Christ, the traditional interpretation; or as 'faithfulness of Christ', that is, belief "through the faithfulness of Jesus Christ."
-In this view, according to Cobb, Jesus' life and death was not seen by Paul as an atonement, but as a means to participate in faithfulness.
+In this view, according to Cobb, Jesus's life and death was not seen by Paul as an atonement, but as a means to participate in faithfulness.
 In this interpretation, Romans 3:21–26 states that Jesus was faithful, even to the cost of death, and justified by God for this faithfulness.
 Those who participate in this faithfulness are equally justified by God, both Jews and Gentiles.
 While this view has found support by a range of scholars, it has also been questioned and criticized.